 This is any liquid discharged from a commercial or industrial premise.
 Trade waste can contain a number of substances detrimental to the health and safety of wastewater personnel, the sewerage system, treatment plant processes and the environment.
 Under the local Government Act 2002 Part 8, District Councils have been empowered to create bylaws surrounding this.

 Trade Wastes Bylaw

-The Trade Wastes Bylaw (1MB pdf) sets out the conditions under which the Council accepts discharge of trade waste into the wastewater reticulation system.
+The Trade Wastes Bylaw (PDF file, 1.8 MB) sets out the conditions under which the Council accepts discharge of trade waste into the wastewater reticulation system.